AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-customizingviewer/r-html5-ecatalog-viewer-20-customize-infopanelpopup.md

 The button tool tip can be localized.
 See [Localization of user interface elements](../../../c-html5-s7-aem-asset-viewers/c-html5-20-ecatalog-viewer-about/c-html5-20-ecatalog-viewer-localization.md#concept-cbfc39344c494eb7b9f6a272cff0cc74) for more information.

-Example - to set up a dialog close button that is 28 x 28 pixels, positioned 5 pixels from the top and right edge of the info panel dialog, and displays a different image for each of the four different button states.
+Example - To set up a dialog box Close button that is 28 x 28 pixels and is positioned 5 pixels from the top and right edge of the info panel dialog.
+And finally, displays a different image for each of the four different button states.

 ```
 .s7ecatalogviewer .s7infopanelpopup .s7closebutton {